 Knee stiffness and knee instability commonly occur in older adults and individuals who exercise vigorously.
 This can be caused by a lack of flexibility or muscular imbalances in the legs.
 Knee stiffness can also be caused by injury or arthritis.
 To gain a better understanding of what may be causing your knee pain, take a look at our Knee Pain Location Chart.
 Some of the most prevalent causes of a stiff knee are listed below.

 Injuries to the knee ligaments can result from trauma or hyperextension.
 These are common in people who are very active or who participate in sports.
 There may be internal bleeding if you sprain, rupture, or tear one of the knee ligaments.
 Swelling, stiffness, and restricted movement result from ligament injuries.

 The cartilage between the bones of the knee joint becoming damaged or torn causes a meniscus injury.
-Applying pressure to or rotating your knee, which is typical in sports that require quick spins and stops, can be the culprit.
+Applying pressure to or rotating your knee, which is typical in sports that require quick spins and stops, can be the culprit of cartilage damage.
 Something as simple as standing up too quickly from a squat or taking the stairs may also create meniscal tears.
 They can also be caused by degenerative disorders like osteoarthritis.

 Pain and swelling are a symptom of a meniscus tear.
 Moving your knee through its complete range of motion may be hard, and it might feel stuck in one position.
 These movement constraints cause your knee to feel tight when bending.

 Tightness after Knee Surgery

 After surgery, it’s expected that your knee feels tight when bending.
 This can be improved with adequate treatment.
 After surgery, it’s critical to follow the right steps to thoroughly heal and avoid knee tightness.
 By practicing rehabilitation exercises, you can improve the strength, stability, and flexibility of your knee.

 Some common surgical procedures for the knee include:

 - ACL reconstruction